 By achieving your goals.

-Chapter X
+Chapter 10

 Learning to Communicate

 We are told that we need to learn to communicate.
 However, even if you take one of the Carnegie seminars or any of a dozen other seminars on communications, you will still not know how to express your anger, frustration, and irritation in constructive ways.
 The first exercise focuses on your listening skills, the next on your unexpressed anger, and the third on how to express anger constructively.